yoeriboven/website/resources/markdown/automate-your-php-security-updates.md

 That's the trigger we'll use to open the PR.

 ### Not using Laravel?
 Take a look at the [security advisories health check](https://github.com/spatie/security-advisories-health-check/) and port the idea to plain PHP.
-There are plenty of ways to fetch the data, so let your AI agent of choice help you out.
+There are a bunch of ways to fetch the data, so let your AI agent of choice help you out.

 ## Noticing the issue
 In a service provider we listen for the `CheckEndedEvent`.
 We first make sure we're dealing with a failed security advisories check, then build a cache key from the affected packages.